munificent/game-programming-patterns/book/bytecode.markdown

     </aside>

     * *You have fewer instructions.* Since each instruction can do more work, you don't need as many of them.
-Some say you get a performance improvement since you don't have to move values around in the stack as much.
+Some say you get a performance improvement since you don't have to shuffle values around in the stack as much.

 So which should you do?
 My recommendation is to stick with a stack-based VM.
 They're simpler to implement, and much simpler to generate code for.
-Register-based VMs have a reputation for being a bit faster since Lua converted to that style, but it depends *deeply* on your actual instruction set and lots of other details of your VM.
+Register-based VMs got a reputation for being a bit faster after Lua converted to that style, but it depends *deeply* on your actual instructions and lots of other details of your VM.

-### What's the intruction set?
+### What intructions do you have?

 Your instruction set defines the boundaries of what can and cannot be expressed in bytecode, and also has a big impact on the performance of your VM.
 Here's a laundry list of the different kinds of instructions you may want: